At a glance

 - Country: Mexico, a griddle-stall antojito found nationwide

 Crumbled Mexican chorizo hits a hot pan and within a minute the surface is swimming in orange fat.
 That fat is the engine of the sope de chorizo, and it does not stay where it lands.
 Fresh masa is pressed into a thick disc on the comal, pinched into a standing rim while it is still warm, and crisped underside-down in a little lard.
 Onto that platform goes a layer of refried beans, then a spoon of the rendered chorizo, then the cool finish of lettuce, cheese, crema, and salsa.
-The meat sits at the top of the build, but its grease travels down through the beans and into the masa, which is the actual seasoning event.
-The cook is not garnishing a disc of corn.
-The cook is choosing how far that red fat is allowed to sink.
+The meat sits at the top of the build, but its grease travels down through the beans and into the masa, which seasons the corn as surely as the salt does.
+A cook is not garnishing a disc of corn so much as deciding how far that red fat is allowed to sink.

-Mexican chorizo is raw, loose sausage, pork ground with vinegar, garlic, oregano, and a heavy charge of dried chile and achiote that gives it both its heat and its color.
+Mexican chorizo is raw, loose sausage: pork ground with vinegar, garlic, oregano, and a heavy charge of dried chile that gives it both its heat and its deep red.
 It is nothing like the firm cured Spanish link of the same name.
-Cooked right, it breaks into a glistening, deep-brick crumble and gives up its fat completely.
-Cooked timidly, it stays pale and slack and tastes only of grease.
-The bean floor matters here for a reason past flavor: it seals the porous masa so the rendered fat seasons the corn from above rather than soaking straight through and turning the base to paste.
+Cooked right it breaks into a glistening, deep-brick crumble and gives up its fat completely; cooked timidly it stays pale and slack and tastes only of grease.
+The bean floor earns its place for a reason past flavor.
+It seals the porous masa so the rendered fat seasons the corn from above rather than soaking straight through and turning the base to paste.
 The cold dairy and the acid of the salsa are the counterweights, the only things on the plate built to cut that much rendered pork.

 Where the chorizo sope comes from

 The sope has no inventor on record.
-It belongs to the family of fried masa rounds, sopes, garnachas, picaditas, that grew out of home and market cooking across central and southern Mexico, where nixtamalized corn has been the staple grain since long before the Spanish arrived.
-The pinched, fried disc is folk technology, refined at thousands of comals rather than credited to anyone, and the oldest written traces of it are regional cookbooks and market accounts that already treat it as ordinary.
+It belongs to the family of fried masa rounds, sopes, garnachas, picaditas, that grew out of home and market cooking across central and southern Mexico, where nixtamalized corn has been the staple grain for millennia.
+The name is thought to come from Nahuatl, the language of the Aztecs, and the dish turns up in early accounts under the older label pellizcadas, the pinched ones, a description of the rim rather than a brand.
+The pinched, fried disc is folk technology, refined at thousands of comals rather than credited to anyone.

 The chorizo that defines this version, by contrast, has a clear lineage.
-Spanish colonists brought pigs and the idea of seasoned fresh sausage when they arrived in the early sixteenth century, and Mexican cooks rebuilt the link around local dried chiles and corn-fed pork rather than the smoked paprika of the Iberian original.
-Toluca, in the State of Mexico, became the country's best-known chorizo town, and feeding its pigs on maize is the change that set the Mexican sausage apart from its Old World parent.
+Spanish colonists brought pigs and the idea of seasoned fresh sausage in the early sixteenth century; Hernan Cortes is recorded as having moved his own pigs into the Valle de Toluca by about 1525.
+Mexican cooks then rebuilt the link around local dried chiles and corn-fed pork rather than the smoked paprika of the Iberian original.
+Feeding the pigs maize, a grain the Old World sausage makers had never had, is the single change that set the Mexican sausage apart, and by the close of the sixteenth century Toluca, a town in the State of Mexico, was recognized across the country as its chorizo capital.

 How far that fame had carried by the eighteenth century is on the record.
-The viceroy of New Spain staged a banquet in Mexico City to honor a newborn Bourbon prince, and Toluca chorizo was set among the dishes chosen to represent the country.
-That banquet was held in 1713, the imported sausage already standing for a whole region two centuries before anyone thought to crumble it over a disc of far older corn.
+When the viceroy of New Spain staged a banquet in Mexico City to honor a newborn Bourbon prince, Toluca chorizo was set among the dishes chosen to represent the country.
+By most accounts that banquet was held in 1713, the imported sausage already standing for a whole region two centuries before anyone thought to crumble it over a disc of far older corn.